thenumbernine/symmath-lua/README.reference.md

 `Rn = symmath.Matrix.rotation(theta, n)`
 Returns the 3x3 rotation matrix about axis `n[1], n[2], n[3]` by angle `theta` using the Rodrigues rotation matrix formula.

+`A.rowsplits = {...}`
+`A.colsplits = {...}`
+Specify row and column indexes within these tables for the LaTeX exporter to insert vertical or horizontal lines in the matrix.

 ### Dense Tensors

 `manifold = Tensor.Manifold()`